Updated August 1, 2001

 - Nebraska Union, (inquire at the information desk)

 - C. Y. Thompson Library (inquire at the circulation desk at the entrance)

-- East Union, East Campus (inquire at the information desk)
+- Nebraska East Union, (inquire at the information desk)

 Persons requiring accommodation under the Americans with Disability Act to view the policies should inquire in Human Resources.

-Unless otherwise specified in a written appointment or in a written contract of employment approved by UNL, office/service and managerial/professional employees are employed at the will of UNL and, with the advance notice prescribed in Resignation and Dismissal, UNL may dissolve the employment relationship for any reason that is not otherwise unlawful without the necessity of showing cause for such action.
+Unless otherwise specified in a written appointment or in a written contract of employment approved by the university, office/service and managerial/professional employees are employed at the will of university and, with the advance notice prescribed in Resignation and Dismissal, the university may dissolve the employment relationship for any reason that is not otherwise unlawful without the necessity of showing cause for such action.
 UNL may also dissolve the employment relationship for cause as provided in Conduct, Corrective Action, and Dismissal for Cause.

-These policies outline the obligations, privileges, and benefits of UNL employees.
+These policies outline the obligations, privileges, and benefits of University of Nebraska-Lincoln employees.
 They do not constitute a contract of employment.
-UNL reserves the right to change employment policies.
+The university reserves the right to change employment policies.